Notarizations

 Documents Not in English/ Foreign Documents

-For the purpose of notarization, it is imperative that the document be professionally translated into English by a certified translator
+For the purpose of notarization, documents must be professionally translated into English by a certified translator before the document will be notarized

 Locate a certified translator proficient in your specific language by visiting https://stibc.org/

-For Documents going outside our Canada you will be asked to sign a WAIVER OF LEGAL ADVICE
+For documents going out of Canada, you will be asked to sign a Waiver of Legal Advice.

-Please ensure compliance with the legal requirements of the relevant jurisdiction, as our knowledge is limited to Canadian laws.
-Kindly confirm the specific document requirements with the appropriate government or entity in the destination country
+Please ensure your document is compliant with the legal requirements of your document’s relevant jurisdictions, as our knowledge is limited to Canadian laws.
+If your document is used outside of Canada, it is your responsibility to know the specific requirements from the appropriate government or entity in the destination country of where your document is used.

 What type of identification do I need to bring?